agile-ts/documentation/docs/packages/react/Introduction.md

 Well, this Integration binds AgileTs Instances to React Components.
 Through that AgileTs is able to rerender the Component if a bound Instance mutates.

-Here is a simple example how such a binding might look like:
+Here is a quick example how such a binding might look like:
 ```ts
 // -- myComponent.jsx ------------------------------------------